Costacurta has long-standing experience in the mechanical design and manufacture of downflow reactor internals for the hydrocracking process.

-The process objective is to remove contaminants (nitrogen, sulphur, metals) and to convert low value gas oils into valuable products (naphtha, middle distillates, and ultra clean lubricant base stocks).
+The hydrocracking process aims to remove contaminants (nitrogen, sulphur, metals) and to convert low value gas oils into valuable products (naphtha, middle distillates, and clean lubricant base stocks).

 The hydrocracking unit receives feedstock from the vacuum distillation unit.
-First of all a hydrogenation phase is carried out to remove sulphur, nitrogen and metals.
-This is followed by the dealkylation of the aromatic rings, the opening of the naphthenic rings and the breaking of the paraffin bonds.
-Products obtained in this way are essentially light ends (sold as LPG), naphtha (sold as petrol or sent to the catalytic reforming unit) and diesel.
+Firstly, a hydrogenation phase removes sulphur, nitrogen and metals.
+This is followed by dealkylation of the aromatic rings, opening of the naphthenic rings and breakage of the paraffin chains.
+Products obtained in this way are essentially light ends (sold as lpg), naphtha (sold as petrol or conveyed to the catalytic reforming unit) and diesel.

-The dealkylation phase is carried out in one or more hydrocracking reactors with a fixed bed catalyst.
+The dealkylation phase is performed in one or more hydrocracking reactors with a fixed bed catalyst.

 The hydrocracking unit consists of one or more down flow hydrocracking reactors.